Hodge-Tate decomposition for non-smooth spaces: Eh-descent for the differentials

 \end{corollary}

-Similarly there exists a long exact sequence of the covering associated to a blowup for the \'eh-cohomologies: \begin{proposition} Let $f:X'\ra X$ be a morphism of rigid spaces over $\Spa(K)$, $Y\subset X$ be a nowhere dense analytic closed subspace, and $Y'=Y\times_X X'$ be the pullback.
+Similarly there exists a long exact sequence of the covering associated to a blowup for the $\eh$-cohomologies: \begin{proposition} Let $f:X'\ra X$ be a morphism of rigid spaces over $\Spa(K)$, $Y\subset X$ be a nowhere dense analytic closed subspace, and $Y'=Y\times_X X'$ be the pullback.
 Let $X$ be separated.
-Assume they satisfy one of the following two conditions: \begin{enumerate}[(i)] \item $X'\ra X$ is a blowup along $Y$. \item $X$ is quasi-compact, $Y$ is an irreducible component of $X$, and $X'$ is the union of all the other irreducible components of $X$ \end{enumerate} Then there exists a long exact sequence of cohomologies:
+Assume they satisfy one of the following two conditions: \begin{enumerate}[(i)] \item $X'\ra X$ is a blowup along $Y$. \item $X$ is quasi-compact, $Y$ is an irreducible component of $X$, and $X'$ is the union of all the other irreducible components of $X$ \end{enumerate} Then the functoriality of differentials induces a natural long exact sequence of cohomologies:

-where $\Omega_\eh^i$ is the $\eh$-sheafification of the $i$-th continuous differential forms. \end{proposition} \begin{proof} For the rigid space $Z\in \RK$, we denote by $h_Z$ to be the abelianization of the \'eh-sheafification of the representable presheaf
+where $\Omega_\eh^i$ is the $\eh$-sheafification of the $i$-th continuous differential forms. \end{proposition} \begin{proof} For the rigid space $Z\in \RK$, we denote by $h_Z$ the abelianization of the $\eh$-sheafification of the representable presheaf